Voices from the siege of Mariupol

 The family exchanged what they could.
 “We changed a liter of gasoline into flour,” Dimitri said.

-In the beginning, people would crowd around one of the city’s squares as it was the only spot there was a faint cellphone signal.
+In the beginning, people would crowd around one of the city’s squares, as it was the only spot there was a faint cellphone signal.
 But then that was bombed, too.

 “We feel lucky because all the houses in the neighborhood, people were injured or killed,” Tanya said.
 Dimitri pulled an injured woman and child out of one.